2025 Oklahoma’s Promise Teacher Eligibility Track Income Limits (PDF, 250k)

 No, all students will use the same application.
 It will have an option for applicants to indicate a parent is a teacher.
 The application will require additional information and documentation for teacher verification for students who apply under this provision.

-You will not resubmit the application, but we are working on a process for you to move your application to the 2025-26 school year.
-This will be available on our website as soon as it is complete.
+You will not resubmit the application for you to move your application to the 2025-26 school year.
+To change from the traditional Oklahoma’s Promise eligibility track to the teacher eligibility track, you must fill out a change of status form (external link).
 Please understand that this change must be completed before Dec.
 31 of the student’s senior year, and it cannot be changed after that date.

 At the time an application is submitted, the parent must have completed 10 years as a full-time, certified public school teacher in Oklahoma.
 Those years do not have to be consecutive.
 The parent’s employment record will be checked each year when the child is enrolled in college to confirm the parent is still a full-time, certified public school teacher in Oklahoma.

-Teachers who were alternatively certified can count those years toward their 10 years of service prior to applying for Oklahoma’s Promise.
-However, teachers with emergency certification may not count those years toward the 10-year service record.
+Teachers who hold a standard or alternative standard certification can count those years toward their 10 years of service prior to applying for Oklahoma’s Promise.
+However, teachers with emergency certification or provisional certifications may not count those years toward the 10-year service record.

 No. The parent must be actively employed as a full-time teacher at an Oklahoma public school district.

-The children of school employees who hold valid Oklahoma certification in other roles may qualify for the teacher eligibility track if, as of the application date, the parent holds current Oklahoma teacher certification, is employed by an Oklahoma public school district, and has accumulated at least 10 years of service in both certification and district employment.
+The children of school employees who hold valid Oklahoma certification in other roles may qualify for the teacher eligibility track if, as of the application date, the parent holds current standard or alternative standard Oklahoma teacher certification (in a classroom subject area), is employed by an Oklahoma public school district, and has accumulated at least 10 years of service in both certification (in a classroom subject area) and district employment.
 The 10 years need not be consecutive or performed in the same district.
 Reach out to okpromise@osrhe.edu for more details if you are unsure if your child will qualify.

 Children of school administrators are not eligible for the scholarship under the teacher eligibility track, regardless of any teaching certifications these administrators might hold.
 However, if one parent is an eligible certified classroom teacher and the other is a school administrator, the child remains eligible for the scholarship through the qualifying teacher parent.